-CELTIC-NEXT has prepared this Handbook as a general guideline and tool to assist projects and participants in preparing proposals and for successfully running projects.
-The Handbook should be regarded as a living document.
-Described processes may be improved; new processes may be added if it turns out that this would be useful for the project definition and management.

-Only few processes are mandatory and have to be followed by the project participants.
-However, most of the described processes should be regarded more as recommendations and suggestions for good practise.
+The Guideline should be regarded as a living document.
+Described processes may be improved; new practices may be added if it turns out that this would be useful for the project definition and management.
+Only a few methods are mandatory and must be followed by the project participants.
+However, most of the described processes should be regarded more as recommendations and suggestions for good practice.

-The purpose of the CELTIC-NEXT Handbook is to provide information about established processes related to the
+The purpose of the CELTIC-NEXT Proposer's Guide is to provide information about established processes related to the following:

-- Definition and submission of proposals

-- Evaluation and labelling of projects

-- Definition of project consortia and set-up of a project

-- Requirements for managing CELTIC-NEXT projects

-- Reporting and quality assurance of results
+- Explanation of CELTIC-NEXT call process and project definition - Definition and submission of proposals and deliverables - Illustration of a project launching and reporting - Evaluation and labelling of projects - Reporting and quality assurance of results - CELTIC services and support